hanseaston/link-prediction-robustness-project/README.md

 ### Setup Instructions:
 1. Clone the repo onto your machine with `git clone https://github.com/hanseaston/LinkPredictionOGB.git`
 2. Navigate to the directory with `cd LinkPredictionOGB`
-3. Create a new conda environment `conda create --name link-pred --file conda_requirements.txt`
+3. Create a new conda environment `conda create --name link-pred --file envirronment.yml`
-4. Some OGB packages are only available on `pip` so also run `pip install -r pip_requirements.txt`
-5. Explore with `python main.py`
+4. Explore with `python main.py`

 ### Directory Structure: